nickshillingford/rough-cocoa/README.md

 ## Notes

-Support for complex and custom paths will eventually be added.
+Support for arcs and custom paths will eventually be added.

 ## Credits